ndowler/tripper2/memory-bank/productContext.md

 - **Expensive** - $50+ per trip or subscription required

 ### The Solution
-Tripper is a **keyboard-first, offline-first trip planner** that feels like using Linear or Notion:
+Trailblazer is a **keyboard-first, offline-first trip planner** that feels like using Linear or Notion:
 - ⚡ **Instant** - No loading spinners, 60fps animations
 - 🎯 **Focused** - Only what you need, nothing more
 - 🎨 **Flexible** - Build your itinerary your way